 Last but not least, you should treat this email as an opportunity to drive additional revenue.
 Promote upsells that will enhance this particular guest’s experience and encourage a late check-out to stretch their vacation just a little longer, like this example from Serrano Hotel to all on-property guests:

 Don’t miss out!
 On-property emails are one of the easiest yet underutilized ways to set the tone for a memorable guest stay.
 Details matter and Revinate is here to help so contact us today.
-Follow these tips and you’ll be well on your way to converting your customers into loyal guests.
+Follow these guest communication tips and you’ll be well on your way to converting your customers into loyal guests.